UCL/MPHY0026/doc/tracking/introduction.rst

 * **Ultrasonic transducers**: Measures the time of an ultrasonic pulse from 3 sources into 3 microphones attached to a rigid body in order to calculate distances [Roberts1986]_.

 * **Optical tracking**: Most popular tracking used in surgical interventions.
 Several cameras track several markers in a fixed geometry.
-See next sections for more details.
+See :ref:`Optical`.

 * **Electromagnetic tracking**: Electromagnetically-tracked sensors can be tracked within an electromagnetic field.
-See next sections for more details.
+See :ref:`EM`.

 * **Fiber-optic ultrasound**: Used in ultrasound interventions for research mainly.
 A fiber-optic ultrasound receiver communicates with an external ultrasound probe and allows us to localise needles during ultrasound interventions.

 The video below shows an example from MICCAI 2016.

 .. raw:: html

     <iframe width="560" height="315" src="https://www.youtube.com/embed/GutD3Cc6LxA?start=2705" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>